Stuycs-K/p03-final-10f-maie/README.md

 Explain what is this project.
 (CHANGE THIS!!!!!)

 ### Instructions:
+1. Open a terminal window and clone this repo through ssh by running:
+`git clone git@github.com:Stuycs-K/p03-final-10f-maie.git`

+2. Once this repo is cloned, change to the repo directory:
+`cd p03-final-10f-maie`

+3. Run this in the terminal:
+`make compile`

+3.
 clone this repo, change the cloned repo directory, then run:
 make clean
 make compile